wgrahamb/codeBase/README.md

      - Directly integrating rates into euler angles, switch to quaternions.
      - Rotating elliptical earth.
      - Coriolos and centrifugal force.
-     - GNC
-          - Navigation:
      - INS from Zipfel CADAC_ADS6 project.
-               - Kalman Filter to pair with it after finished working through examples
+     - Kalman Filter to pair with it after finished working through examples.
-          - Guidance:
      - Line of attack into pronav.
-          - Control:
-               - Maybe just a proportional controller?
-               - Could also do a rate controller.
+     - Proportional controller, if not working well, rate controller.
      - Using final project from MAE540, design a real rocket motor.
      - Model the moment due to drag.
 - PY_6DOF_70MM_ROCKET